Wilmer Flores Player Props: Giants vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to allow 154 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- Athletics pitchers combine to surrender the fifth-most home runs in baseball (154 total, 1.4 per game).

-- Blackburn gets the start for the Athletics, his 11th of the season.
-He is 2-2 with a 4.83 ERA and 56 strikeouts in 54 2/3 innings pitched.
+- Medina makes the start for the Athletics, his 12th of the season.
+He is 3-8 with a 5.35 ERA and 76 strikeouts in 75 2/3 innings pitched.

-- In his last outing on Sunday against the Colorado Rockies, the right-hander went six innings, allowing two earned runs while surrendering nine hits.
+- His most recent time out was on Sunday, July 30 against the Colorado Rockies, when the right-hander went 5 1/3 innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.